Best MacBook Air monitor 2023 - Our top picks

-Before we dive into the product list, you might be wondering: how do I connect a monitor to my MacBook Air?
-Well, it's simple - look for a monitor that comes with USB-C ports to provide a connection to your laptop whilst also doubling up as a charger.
+Before we dive into the product list, you might be wondering: how do I connect a monitor, whether that's a gaming one or one for working from home, to my MacBook Air?
+Well, it's simple.
+Look for a monitor that comes with USB-C ports to provide a connection to your laptop whilst also doubling up as a charger.

 With this in mind, we've picked monitors based on price, reviews, and the aforementioned specs to kick off your search in the best way possible.
-So, without further delay, let's dive in...
+Without further delay, here are our top picks...

 Credit: Dell